 CAROUSEL COLLECTIVE RESEARCH (ongoing) (funding (�3k) - this project involves working with a group of early years practitioners and artists researching their practice collectively.
 The group have investigated what defines the approach they take in their work and what the children taking part get from this.
 The project completed with the production of a short research film available at the Devon Carousel Project website.

 CHILDREN'S VOICES PROFESSIONAL DEVELOPMENT TRAINING workshops.
 These workshops have been developed from the Aspire project, a co-participative research project putting student as researchers at the centre of school transformation. �The Aspire university research team, including Anna Craft, myself and Margo Greenwood worked with Pearson plc to develop a Children's Voice training workshop to facilitate schools to run their own student voice for transformative change projects.

-CREATIVITY WITHIN THE DANCE CENTRES FOR ADVANCED TRAINING: 2007-8 collaborating with Dr Sanna Nordin-Bates this project involved qualtiatively and quantitatively investigating what creativity is and how it is nurtured within the dance specilalists Centres for Advanced Training.
+CREATIVITY WITHIN THE DANCE CENTRES FOR ADVANCED TRAINING: 2007-8 collaborating with Dr Sanna Nordin-Bates this project involved qualitatively and quantitatively investigating what creativity is and how it is nurtured within the dance specialists Centres for Advanced Training.
 Funded by the Leverhulme Trust, the research culminated in practitioners' professional development, a CAT report, a peer-reviewed article and a creativity questionnaire.